 and Customs Enforcement of the Department of Homeland Security will have

-a material effect on his or her ability, or anticipated ability, to appear
+a material effect on the person's ability, or anticipated ability,

-in person at a child custody proceeding, the court shall, upon motion
+to appear in person at a child custody proceeding, the court shall, upon

-of the party, allow the party to present testimony and evidence and participate
+motion of the party, allow the party to present testimony and evidence

-in mandatory child custody mediation by electronic means, including, but
+and participate in mandatory child custody mediation by electronic means,

-not limited to, telephone, video teleconferencing, or other electronic
+including, but not limited to, telephone, video teleconferencing, or other

-means that provide remote access to the hearing, to the extent that this
+electronic means that provide remote access to the hearing, to the extent

-technology is reasonably available to the court and protects the due process
+that this technology is reasonably available to the court and protects